grishmagajjar/Car-Sales-and-Service-Analysis/README.md

 ## Action:
 ### Data Preparation:
-- Used MS Excel to clean, organize, and preprocess the raw data, ensuring accuracy and consistency.
+- Used MS Excel to clean, organize, and preprocess the raw data, ensuring accuracy and consistency. (excel-report.xlsx)
 - Created pivot tables and calculated key metrics, such as total profit, quantity sold, and average sales per model.
+(Dashboard -> Car_sales_and_service.pdf)

 ### Data Visualization:
 - Utilized Google Looker Studio to design a comprehensive dashboard with interactive elements.